casdoor/casdoor-website/docs/provider/saml/azure-ad.md

 authors: [nomeguy]
 ---

-This guide shows you how to configure Azure AD (Microsoft Entra ID) as a SAML Identity Provider for Casdoor, allowing users to authenticate with their Azure AD accounts.
+Configure Azure AD (Microsoft Entra ID) as a SAML IdP so users can sign in with their Azure AD accounts.

 ## Create Enterprise Application in Azure AD